ValentinRonsseray/rag_lo17/README.md

 ```
 The script checks if Pokémon data and indexes are present.
 If not,
 it automatically downloads the data from **PokéAPI** and scrapes
-comprehensive paragraphs from **Poképedia** before building the
+Poképedia.
+All pages are visited and only those talking about
-indexes and launching the Streamlit interface.
-The scraped text is
+Pokémon or the Pokémon universe are kept.
+Their paragraphs are saved
-stored under `data/pokepedia` for reuse.
+under `data/pokepedia` before the indexes are built.

 2. Open your browser and navigate to `http://localhost:8501`